The Ever-Shifting Code

 ASHRAE 90.1 is the code with the most direct impact on glass and glazing usage for windows in buildings with four stories or higher.

-While state adoptions of ASHRAE 90.1, the International Code Council and similar codes have increased, the standard has also become more stringent.
+While state adoptions of ASHRAE 90.1, the International Code Council (ICC) and similar codes have increased, the standard has also become more stringent.
 In fact, the Energy Use Intensity (EUI) targets required by ASHRAE 90.1—which is calculated by dividing the total energy consumed by the total gross floor area of a building—has been cut in half since the code’s inception.

 Energy codes are written to improve energy efficiency to better preserve the environment.
-The IECC and ASHRAE codes represent a pragmatic approach to addressing the climate zone of the building.
-The U-value and SHGC targets are based upon a model using 40 percent window and 60 percent wall.
+The ICC and ASHRAE codes represent a pragmatic approach to addressing the climate zone of the building.
+The U-value and solar heat gain coefficient (SHGC) targets are based upon a model using 40 percent window and 60 percent wall.

 Increased Adoption of Voluntary Green Programs

-Product manufacturers like Vitro Architectural Glass also are publishing third-party verified Environmental Product Declarations (EPDs), which are voluntary and transparent reports made by companies regarding the life-cycle impacts of their products on the environment.
+Product manufacturers like Vitro Architectural Glass also are publishing third-party verified Environmental Product Declarations (EPDs), which are voluntary transparent reports issued by companies regarding the life-cycle impacts of their products on the environment.
+To learn more about EPDs, see “Understanding EPDs.”